-IN-PERSON THREAT OF VIOLENCE (ACTIVE SHOOTER)
+IN-PERSON THREAT OF VIOLENCE (USE OF OR VISIBLE WEAPONS)

-Step 1: IMMEDIATELY CEASE ALL OTHER ACTIVITIES.

-Step 2: PROCEED CALMLY AWAY FROM THE AREA OF VIOLENCE, AND IF POSSIBLE IMMEDIATELY CONTACT 911 USING A MOBILE PHONE.
-(NOTE THAT YOU MUST DIAL 9-911 WHEN USING A CAMPUS PHONE).
+- Step 1: IMMEDIATELY CEASE ALL OTHER ACTIVITIES. - Step 2: PROCEED CALMLY AWAY FROM THE AREA OF VIOLENCE, AND IF POSSIBLE IMMEDIATELY CONTACT 911 USING A MOBILE PHONE.

-Step 3: ALERT OTHERS OF THE SITUATION AS YOU MOVE TO SEEK SHELTER.
+(NOTE THAT YOU MUST DIAL 9-911 WHEN USING A CAMPUS PHONE). - Step 3: ALERT OTHERS OF THE SITUATION AS YOU MOVE TO SEEK SHELTER.

-Step 4: INITIATE LOCKDOWN AND SEEK SAFE SHELTER.
+Step 4: INITIATE LOCKDOWN.

-- Inside a locked residence room is considered safe shelter. - Provide assistance to those in need if you can do so safely. - If you are able to safely exit to avoid violence, then do so and locate a secure area. - If you are not home then seek shelter in a secure area that can be locked (e.g. classrooms, laboratories, or other lockable areas). - Once you've sought shelter, call 911 from a mobile phone, or 9-911 from a campus telephone.
-Do not assume they have been notified.
+- Provide assistance to those in need if you can do so safely. - If you are able to safely exit to avoid violence, then do so and locate a secure area. - Seek shelter in a secure area which can be locked (e.g. classrooms, boardrooms, offices, storage areas). - Ensure all research is put into a safe state. - Once you've sought shelter, call 911 from a mobile phone or 9-911 from a campus telephone.
+Protective Services is notified immediately of all 911 calls from the university campus and will assist. - Do not assume they have been notified.
 Be prepared to provide as much information as possible.